MatteoScorcia/Tweet_popularity/README.md

 ## Credentials
 We will use secret tokens and secret api keys (stored in a credentials.txt file).
-Get your own if you want to run the find_data.py script
+Get your own if you want to run the find_data.ipynb script

 ## How to prepare dataset
 - ### with find_data.ipynb retrieve tweets from desired pages.